taniameshcher/weather-mobile-app/README.md

 # weather-mobile-app
-Application for displaying weather data
+Application for displaying weather data for mobile devices.